techsenger/tabpanepro/README.md

 ## Overview <a name="overview"></a>

-Techsenger TabPanePro is a lightweight JavaFX library that extends the standard TabPane with practical features such as custom control areas, tab drag-and-drop with edge scrolling, a tab scrollbar, and more.
+Techsenger TabPanePro is a lightweight JavaFX library that extends the standard TabPane with practical features such as custom control areas, custom tab shapes, tab drag-and-drop with edge scrolling, a tab scrollbar, and more.
 The library is built on top of the standard TabPaneSkin, carefully extracted from the OpenJFX project along with a minimal set of required classes.

 ## Demo <a name="demo"></a>